 Having said that: I'd go back in an instant!
 Antigua is gorgeous! about 7 years ago

 I agree with Lea, just be careful and don't go to Guatemala city.
-Also don't be obvious, ie don't wear loads of jewelry, carry a laptop around etc. And talk to people /travellers while you are there and you'll get a good idea of any areas that are more "unsafe" than others. over 6 years ago
+Also don't be obvious, ie don't wear loads of jewelry, carry a laptop around etc. And talk to people /travellers while you are there and you'll get a good idea of any areas that are more "unsafe" than others. almost 7 years ago

 I can comment.
 I was robbed at gunpoint in Xela a week ago.
 Two other people at my house were robbed the day before on a hike nearby by two men with machetes.
 No one was physically hurt, none resisted.
 Having experienced this, I still am in Guatemala and still having generally good experiences with the people.
 Obviously crime is high, but whether or not you visit depends on your comfort level.
 I'm still a bit nervous, but still having fun. over 5 years ago